 Baan Baa – Diesel to gas conversion Demonstrates how a Baan Baa cotton farmer is reducing his energy costs by converting his diesel engines pumping irrigation water from diesel to a mix of diesel and gas.

-CRDC has also developed fact sheets and a booklet to help you identify the main areas of energy consumption on your cotton farm and help you identify energy saving opportunities to reduce your electricity bills.
+The CRDC has also developed fact sheets and a booklet to help you identify the main areas of energy consumption on your cotton farm and help you identify energy saving opportunities to reduce your electricity bills.

-Factsheets Cover topics such as energy assessment and management, reducing farm energy costs, energy use in cotton, pumping efficiency, pumps in the Australian cotton industry, pump cavitation, monitoring tractor fuel use, tractor setup and energy use in cotton picking.
+Factsheets cover topics such as energy assessment and management, reducing farm energy costs, energy use in cotton, pumping efficiency, pumps in the Australian cotton industry, pump cavitation, monitoring tractor fuel use, tractor setup and energy use in cotton picking.

 See the CRDC Cotton Info website for more information on energy management in the cotton industry.

 Energy costs account for a significant proportion of dairy farm overheads, in particular these include milk cooling, milk harvesting and hot water production.
 Focusing on ways to reduce energy consumption in these areas can provide the greatest gain for improving energy efficiency and saving money.

 The Australian Government has funded the development of energy-efficiency information through Dairy Australia for over 1400 dairy farms.
 Many of the farmers who have had energy-efficiency assessments at the dairy are already reaping financial benefits.

 The Dairy Australia resource includes a range of fact sheets on topics such as saving energy on dairy farms, renewable energy, irrigation, building with energy efficiency and recycling.

 For example, the Saving energy on dairy farms – resource booklet (PDF 754KB) provides information on energy-efficiency improvements that are low cost and have short payback periods, which can be implemented in most dairies across Australia.